-In 1911 Malvern was a thriving suburb enjoying considerable prosperity.
+Firstly, our brief history begins in 1911.
+Malvern thrived, enjoying considerable prosperity.
 It was declared a city in March of that year, and the tramline along Dandenong Road was opened.
-There was talk of constructing another line along Glenferrie Road to link Malvern and Kew.
+Secondly, discussions of constructing another line along Glenferrie Road to link Malvern and Kew.

-A bowling green (probably the first in Victoria) had been put down in 1862, beside the Gardiner Hotel at the corner of Dandenong and Glenferrie Roads; but this was mainly for the benefit of “gentlemen who are desirous of practice at cricket, bowls or pigeon shooting” and who were patrons of the hotel.
+Finally, a bowling green (probably the first in Victoria) was constructed in 1862, beside the Gardiner Hotel at the corner of Dandenong and Glenferrie Roads.
+This benefited “gentlemen who are desirous of practice at cricket, bowls, or pigeon shooting” and patrons of the hotel.

-The first club in Victoria was the Melbourne Bowling Club which began in 1864 at Windsor with 182 members.
+Melbourne Bowling Club, the first club, began in 1864 at Windsor with 182 members.

-A number of prominent Malvern citizens decided to form a club, but little progress was made until the Hon.
+A number of prominent Malvern citizens decided to form a club.
+Little progress was made until the Hon.
 F. Hagelthorn gave a portion of his land, known as the Coonil Estate, for the use of the club.
-This generous gift enabled the club to provide a green and a pavilion and on 20th October 1911 the Malvern Bowling Club was given official registration as a club with its own Constitution.
+This generous gift enabled the club to provide a green and a pavilion.
+On 20th October 1911, the Malvern Bowling Club was given official registration as a club with its own Constitution.

 The first committee consisted of the following: F. Hagelthorn (President), C S Clarke (Hon.
 Sec.), E Potts (Hon.
 Treasurer), L J Flannagan, W H Mclennan (Vice-Presidents), J Madder, T R H Willis, C A Norris and Dr Lee.

-It was stated in the First Annual Report that the committee had held 42 meetings.
+It was stated in the First Annual Report that the committee held 42 meetings.

 The club began with 119 members and the annual subscription was two guineas.
-At the first Annual General Meeting of the Club on 14th February 1912, the President reported that “a handsome and commodious pavilion has been erected at a cost of £402”.
-He specially thanked VP Leonard Flanagan (an architect) for the planning and supervision of its construction.
-It was intended that a billiard room be added later.
+Regarding the first Annual General Meeting of the Club on 14th February 1912, the President reported that “a handsome and commodious pavilion has been erected at a cost of £402”.
+He especially thanked VP Leonard Flanagan (an architect) for the planning and supervision of its construction.
+A billiard room will be added later.

-The Club joined the then Victorian Bowling Association and entered one team for Pennant and tied with the Brighton Club for second place in the section.
+The Club joined the (formerly) Victorian Bowling Association and entered one team for Pennant and tied with the Brighton Club for second place in the section.

-Also, in 1959 a major project was undertaken in the rebuilding of the clubhouse and the new premises were officially opened in August 1961.
-Over the years much work has been done to improve the green and the club amenities and today we have a club of which we can all be proud.
+Finally, in 1959, a major project was undertaken in the rebuilding of the clubhouse.
+The new premises officially opened in August 1961.
+Over the years, much work has been done.
+Improvement to the greens and club amenities.
+Today, we have a club of which we can all be proud.